To work on any construction project with precision, using the right drilling tool is of utmost importance.

 Thus, it is unaffected by the massive heat produced while you’re drilling through rigid materials such as cast iron and stainless steel.
 It is the titanium nitride coating that does the trick, acting as a barrier between the bit and the different types of surfaces.

-Besides facilitating smooth functioning throughout different projects, such an excellent heat resistance makes these bits entirely safe for even amateurs.
+Besides facilitating smooth functioning throughout different projects, such excellent heat resistance makes these bits entirely safe for even amateurs.

 Just like black oxide drill bits, these offer appreciable corrosion resistance due to the durability of the titanium nitride coating.
 Even the resistance to rust and other natural elements is praiseworthy.
 As such, they are sure to retain their efficiency and finish over the years.